r0f1/sashelp/README.md

 Careful if exported from Excel spreadsheet:

-* missing values should be missing (not coded as a hyphen)
+* missing values should be missing not coded as a - (hyphen)
-* numbers must not have any zero separator (10000 not 10.000)
+* numbers must not have any zero separator (1000 not 1.000)

 See also [here](http://www.ats.ucla.edu/stat/sas/faq/read_delim.htm).